terminalnode/mrfreeze/README.md

 ### Non-command features
 * Will greet a server when coming online.
 * Will automatically detect temperature statements and convert them with no user interraction required.
+* Will post a message to #mod-discussion when a user leaves.

 ## Todo
 ### Commands